igorkcarneiro/igorcarneiros/README.md

 ### Greetings and salutations!

-- 👉 Passionate about cybersecurity, networks and back-end development
+- 👉 Passionate about cybersecurity

 - 💻 Python, Shell, C, Bash